On the Folklore set and Dirichlet spectrum for matrices: Proof of Theorem

 and $T_v=M_v-1/2$ as in the proof for the maximum norm but where $M_v, T_v$ are now defined with respect to our norm $\Vert\cdot\Vert$.
 Then by the equivalence of norms on $\R^n$, for any integer vector of norm $\Vert (x_1,\ldots,x_n)\Vert\le T_v$ we still have

 for some constant $C$ depending on the norm only.
-We just replace \eqref{eq:ob} by this modified inequality and follow the proof of the special case Lemma~\ref{lema} for the maximum norm.
-The twist by the constant $C$ will result in some altered value of $c_n$ depending on the chosen norm for the same conclusion.
+We replace \eqref{eq:ob} by this modified inequality and follow the proof of the special case Lemma~\ref{lema} where the maximum norm was treated.
+The twist by the constant $C$ will result in some altered value of $c_n$, depending on the chosen norm, for the same conclusion.
 We omit its explicit calculation in dependence of~$C$.